kdhenderson/CaseStudy2DDS/README.md

 ### Data transformation

-Here is the description of the two primary dataframes used in the analysis.

 In the code, the primary dataset (`CaseStudy2-data.csv`) is imported as `cs2`.
 The numerical variables that are Likert scale responses are converted to factors, creating a new data frame, `cs2_conv`.
 There are various other data frames created, but this is the primary one used in most of the analysis.